adityaIIITR2062/h2h/README.md

 Idea: Create a web portal where users can see the all government schemes.If they have any query they can post it and it would be answered by moderators.
 And a comment section to get queries answered by fellow mates.

-Tech Stack: HTML CSS JAVASCRIPT MyPHP SQL
+Tech Stack: HTML CSS JAVASCRIPT PHP MySQL